MahfuzKhandaker/MahfuzKhandaker/README.md

 <p align:"center" style="text-align: justify; margin: 0 50px; font-size: 17px;" >
     I am a self-taught Python Developer.
 I do my backend tasks in Python Django, and I build cutting-edge, test-driven, and highly scalable APIs using django rest framework and graphql.
 This can work on a variety of databases and frontend frameworks..
 I'm familiar with Html, CSS, Bootstrap4, and mostly VueJS, a JavaScript framework on the front end.
+I focus on simplicity and value, and I am always open and willing to skills up of my learning path.
 <br>
 <br>
 <div align="center">